 - Removing object storage from the backup repository configuration is not possible after the backup repository was extended with object storage.

 To extend a backup repository with object storage, do the following:

-- From the drop-down list, select an object storage repository to which you want to offload your data.
+- From the drop-down list, select object storage to which you want to offload your data.

-Make sure that an object storage repository has been added to your environment in advance.
+Make sure that object storage has been added to your environment in advance.
 Otherwise, click Add and follow the steps of the wizard.
-For more information on how to add an object storage repository, see Adding Object Storage Repositories.
+For more information on how to add object storage, see Adding Object Storage.

 - Select the Encrypt data uploaded to object storage check box to encrypt the offloaded data.

 - From the Password drop-down list, select an encryption password.

 If you already have a password record that was configured beforehand, select such a record from the drop-down list.
 Otherwise, click Add and add an encryption password.
 For more information, see Managing Encryption Passwords.
 You can also click Manage passwords to manage existing password records.